Universality in driven open quantum matter: Overarching principles in- and out of equilibrium

 While the $\mathrm{U}_q$ symmetry of the Keldysh action specified by Eqs.~\eqref{eq:S-H-driven-open-condensate} and~\eqref{eq:S-D-driven-open-condensate} is broken explicitly by particle gain and loss, the remaining $\mathrm{U}_c(1)$ symmetry can be broken spontaneously through the formation of a condensate in the steady state, corresponding to a nonvanishing expectation value of the classical field, $\langle \psi_c(t, \mathbf{x}) \rangle \neq 0$.
 In general, the spontaneous breaking of a global continuous classical symmetry leads to the occurrence of a massless mode, i.e., a mode whose dispersion relation $\omega(\mathbf{q})$ obeys $\omega(\mathbf{q}) \to 0$ when the momentum goes to zero, $\mathbf{q} \to 0$.
-The existence of such a Goldstone mode is an exact property of the Keldysh theory~\cite{Sieberer2016a}.
-In particular, it serves as an important benchmark for approximate calculations of the excitation spectrum.
-An explicit example is provided by the following analysis of fluctuations around a mean-field condensate.
+The existence of such a Goldstone mode is an exact property of the Keldysh theory and serves as an important benchmark for approximate calculations of the excitation spectrum \cite{Sieberer2016a}.
+To illustrate these points, we now analyse fluctuations around a mean-field condensate.